knodeit/dolphin-core-modules/README.md

 ```
 var Module = require('dolphin-core-modules').Module;

-var test = new Module('Test', __dirname); //the first parameter is name of module, unique for all modules
+//the first parameter is name of module, unique for all modules
+//the second is current path
+var test = new Module('Test', __dirname);

 ```

 You can create factories via two ways: